PoisotLab/ms_straight_lines/manuscript.md

 Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous work.
-We found very consistent values of 2.2 for $b$ of the LSSL model, which is close to the value of approximately 2 used by @CoheBria84.
-Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with the 0.14 found by @Mart92.
-Finally, the parameters values we found for the power law were also comparable to the ones found by @BrosOstl04.
+We found very consistent values of 2.2 for $b$ of the LSSL model, which is close to the original value of approximately 2 [@CoheBria84].
+Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with original estimate of 0.14 [@Mart92].
+Finally, the parameters values we found for the power law were also comparable to earlier estimates [@BrosOstl04].

 For large communities, our model should behave similarly to the constant connectance model; it is no surprise then than $\mu$ was about 0.09, which is